clock icon

 As technology continues to advance, we can expect to see even more automation in manufacturing in the future.

-Companies that embrace manufacturing automation will be better positioned to stay competitive and succeed in today's fast-paced market.
+Companies that embrace advanced technologies like robotics, CNC systems, and workflow automation software will be better positioned to stay competitive and succeed in today's fast-paced market.

 StartProto is a Software-as-a-Service (SaaS) automated manufacturing platform that allows small and mid-sized machine shops to improve efficiency through workflow optimization and automated inventory, routing, and scheduling.